suncoast-devs/handbook/lessons/front-end-safari/adding-style.md

 ## Lord Vader Former Handle Anakin -- or Lord Voldemort Fears Hogwarts Alumni

-Looking at the details of the page we want to style the links of the page.
-We will apply _psuedo-selector_ styling to the `<a>` elements of the page.
-That is we will format the:
+Looking at the details of the page, we want to style the links of the page.
+We will apply _pseudo-selector_ styling to the `<a>` elements of the page.
+That is we, will format the attributes of these links:

 - Link
 - Visited